MaksymAndreiev/MaksymAndreiev/README.md

     </tr>
     <tr></tr>
     <tr></tr>
+    <tr></tr>
     <tr>
         <td rowspan="6" colspan="1"><p>
         <h2>Machine Learning</h2>
-        <p> I am interested in machine learning and computer vision.
-I have experience with TensorFlow, PyTorch and OpenCV.
+        <p> I am interested in machine learning and computer vision. <br> I have experience with TensorFlow, PyTorch and OpenCV.<br>
-            I am still learning and trying to improve my skills in this field.
+            I am still learning and trying to improve my skills in this<br> field.
 I am also interested in TinyML and EdgeAI.<br>
-            I have completed several courses in this field and have some certificates.
-I learned basics of machine learning algorithms, such as linear regression, logistic regression, neural networks, K-means clustering, PCA, SVM.
-I also learned how to use TensorFlow, using CNN, RNN, LSTM.
-I have small experience with OpenCV, I used it for detecting system on Raspberry Pi for robot.
-I also have experience with TinyML, I used TensorFlow Lite for weather prediction system on Arduino Nano 33 BLE Sense.
+            I have completed several courses in this field and have <br>some certificates.
+I learned basics of machine learning<br>
+            algorithms, such as linear regression, logistic regression,<br> neural networks, K-means clustering, PCA, SVM.
+I also<br>
+            learned how to use TensorFlow, using CNN, RNN, LSTM.<br> I have small experience with OpenCV, I used it for<br> detecting system on Raspberry Pi for robot.
+I also<br> have experience with TinyML, I used TensorFlow Lite for weather prediction system on Arduino Nano 33 BLE Sense.
 Now I am working on my own project, that includes detecting objects on the aerial images. <br>
             Still a lot to learn, still need to build more solid knowledge and experience.